 - Students will gain repeated practice delivering 5&2 handshakes to help them develop a new habit

 To view this content you need to have a Coaches Membership.

 If you are already a Coaches Member, please log in to view this Exercise.

 See 5 & 2 in action below to get a better understanding of how to teach the the Exercise.

 To emphasize and reinforce the lessons learned in this exercise with your players, download and share this graphic with them 24 hours after completing the exercise.

 Use these questions below to engage after you have taught the exercise.

-- Which impression is the longest impression?
+- The first impression is often the ________?